In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: The Crime Wire

-The scam involved targeting those with the surname of Drake and leading them to believe that they had a distant claim to Sir Drake’s estate – which was worth over $100 billion.
+He targeted anyone with the surname Drake, telling them they had a distant claim to Sir Drake’s estate, worth over $100 billion.

-His lies caught up with him in 1933 when he was deported back to the US and sentenced to ten years in prison.
+His lies eventually caught up with him in 1933, when he was deported to the US and given ten years in prison.

 Harry Gordon and The Fake Funeral